Kuzma Trubnikov: World War II

 In February 1943 Trubnikov again served as deputy commander to Rokossovsky on the Central Front in preparation for a summer offensive aimed at a German salient around the city of Kursk.
 In April Trubnikov received command of the 10th Guards Army of the Western Front.
 He led the army during Operation Suvorov, an attempt to liberate Smolensk that summer.
 In early August Trubnikov's army tried several times to break through the German XII Army Corps, but reinforcements from the 9th Army prevented any advance.
-During the first phrase of the operation the 10th Guards suffered 30 percent casualties and its most elite unit, the 65th Guards Rifle Division, was almost annihilated, having lost 75 percent of its personnel in just seven days.
+During the first phase of the operation the 10th Guards suffered 30 percent casualties and its most elite unit, the 65th Guards Rifle Division, was almost annihilated, having lost 75 percent of its personnel in just seven days.
 On September 10 Trubnikov was relieved of command and replaced with Alexander Sukhomlin.
 He would hold no more major commands for the rest of the war.

 In December 1943 he was appointed assistant commander of the 1st Belorussian Front under his old comrade Rokossovsky, following him to the 2nd Belorussian Front in 1944 during the Soviet advance through Belorussia (Belarus) and into Poland.
 In this position he participated in the East Prussian Offensive, the East Pomeranian Offensive, and the Battle of Berlin.